-Funds or assets in this fund help the entity to pay for their long-term assets, such as plants, land, and more.
-The main motive of creating such a fund is to prevent the money from other funds being used for buying assets.
+Funds or assets in this fund help the entity to pay for its long-term assets, such as plants, land, and more.
+The main motive of creating such a fund is to prevent the money from other funds from being used for buying assets.
 Moreover, such a fund helps the entity to get a clear picture of its capital spending.

 Specialized Fund Groupings